Cysharp/ZLogger/README.md

 }
 ```

-You can use this loggger manager like following.
+You can use this logger manager like following.

 ```csharp
 public class Foo